mlcommons/training/reinforcement/README.md

 # 4. Quality

 Due to the difficulty of training a highly proficient go model, our quality metric and termination criteria is based on predicting moves from human reference games.
 Currently published results indicate that it takes weeks of time and/or cluster sized resources to achieve a high level of play.
-Given more liminited time and resources, it is possible to predict a significant number of moves from professional or near-professional games.
+Given more limited time and resources, it is possible to predict a significant number of moves from professional or near-professional games.

 ### Quality metric

 Provided in with this benchmark are records of human games and the quality metric is the percent of the time the model chooses the same move the human chose in each position.
 Each position is attempted twice by the model (keep in mind the model's choice is non-deterministic).
-The metric is calculated as the number of correct predictions devided by the number of predictions attempted.
+The metric is calculated as the number of correct predictions divided by the number of predictions attempted.

 The particular games we use are from Iyama Yuta 6 Title Celebration, between contestants Murakawa Daisuke, Sakai Hideyuki, Yamada Kimio, Hyakuta Naoki, Yuki Satoshi, and Iyama Yuta.